joyyyq/Books/202011_BigDebtCrisis.md

 During this stage, growth is increasingly financed by debt rather than productivity gains, and the country typically becomes highly reliant on foreign financing.
 This shows up in foreign currency denomiated debt rising.

 During the bubble, the gap between the country's income and its spending widens.
 The country requires an increasing inflow of capital to drive continued growth in spending.
-But levels of economic activity cna remain strong at the top of the cycle only as long as continued inflows, motivated by expectations of continued high growth, drive up asset prices and cause the currency to strengthen further.
+But levels of economic activity can remain strong at the top of the cycle only as long as continued inflows, motivated by expectations of continued high growth, drive up asset prices and cause the currency to strengthen further.
 At this point, the country is increasingly fragile and even a minor event can trigger a reversal.

 3. The Top and Currency Defense